RobXYZ/viofosync/README.md

 Or use the included `[docker-compose.yml](docker-compose.yml)`, which has the same settings plus a commented-out GPU passthrough block (see below).

-Open `http://<host>:8080` and the first boot redirects you to a one-screen setup wizard at `/setup`.
-Enter the dashcam IP and an admin password (12+ characters) to finish.
-The wizard writes `/config/config.json` with a freshly-generated `SESSION_SECRET` and a bcrypt hash of the password — neither is held in env vars or the image.
+Open `http://<host>:8080` and the first boot redirects you to a one-screen setup wizard.

+Setting a **Home** location is optional but recommended.
+Journeys that start or end there are labelled from your own settings and those coordinates are never sent anywhere.
+Skip it and journeys are labelled by street name instead, which means your home address is one of the coordinates sent to Nominatim if you leave the lookup switched on.
+Home, and any other places, can be added later under **Settings → GPS**.

+**GPS triage** is switched on for new installs by default, so journeys and place names appear before the footage finishes downloading.

 After setup, every other setting lives on the **Settings** page in the UI.